wootencl/react-selectable-fast/README.md

 ## Based on react-selectable
 This project is based on [react-selectable](https://github.com/unclecheese/react-selectable) by [unclecheese](https://github.com/unclecheese).
-Main idea of this fork is to eliminate render during selection caused by state updates of SelectableGroup.
-Only items under selectbox rerender themself, which great for big lists of selectable items.
-Also this package extends the original functionality with ability to scroll items while selecting relative to window and specified scroll container.
+The main idea of this fork is to eliminate render during selection caused by state updates of SelectableGroup.
+Only items under selectbox rerender themselves, which great for big lists of selectable items.
+Also, this package extends the original functionality with ability to scroll items while selecting relative to window and specified scroll container.

 ## Usage